-When most folks think of bay leaf, they immediately recall the aroma of delicious Italian food cooking on the stove.
-This herb has been around for centuries for medicinal purposes as well as for flavoring flood.
+This herb has been around for centuries and utilized for both medicinal purposes as well as for flavoring flood.
 Used in cooking for a distinctive, savory flavor or fragrance for meats, soups and stews, and even as an ingredient in a cologne known as bay rum, you may find bay leaf in cosmetics, soaps and detergents as well.

 What Is Bay Leaf?